-May I first acknowledge: Master of Ceremonies, Fuimaono Tuiasau of the Ministry of Pacific Island Affairs; Your Honours Judges Ema Aitken and Gerard Winter; President of the Auckland District Law Society Frank Godinet; New Zealand Law Foundation Trustee David Clarke; President of the Pacific Lawyers Association Herman Retzlaff; Bernardette Arapere; Tavake Afeaki; Members of the faculty of the Law School of the University of Auckland, notably Treasa Dunworth, Khylee Quince and your colleagues; and, lastly and most importantly, you, ladies and gentlemen, members of this 2012 Conference delegation.
+May I first acknowledge you: Master of Ceremonies, Fuimaono Tuiasau of the Ministry of Pacific Island Affairs; Your Honours Judges Ema Aitken and Gerard Winter, President of the Auckland District Law Society Frank Godinet, New Zealand Law Foundation Trustee David Clarke, President of the Pacific Lawyers Association Herman Retzlaff, Bernardette Arapere, Tavake Afeaki; Members of the faculty of the Law School of the University of Auckland, notably Treasa Dunworth, Khylee Quince and your colleagues, and, lastly, most importantly, you, ladies and gentlemen, members of this 2012 Conference delegation.

-May I add, in the context of this gathering, a number of Pacific greetings: Kia Ora, Kia Orana, Fakalofa lahi atu, Taloha Ni, Talofa lava, Malo e lelei, Ni sa bula vinaka, Namaste, Kam na mauri, Halo Olaketa and Mi likum yu tumas.
+May I add, in the context of this gathering, a number of Pacific greetings: Kia Ora, Kia Orana, Fakalofa lahi atu, Taloha Ni, Talofa lava; Malo e lelei; Ni sa bula vinaka, Namaste, Kam na mauri, Halo Olaketa and Mi likum yu tumas.

-May I say that I feel comfortable in a Pacific setting because, whilst I speak as a New Zealander, my grandparents on both sides were migrant workers who made their way from India to Fiji a hundred years ago; my parents were born and spent the first part of their lives in that country.
-This has the effect of giving me warmth different from that of a tourist whenever I visit Suva or Nadi, which I have done three times during the last six months.

-Second, I have a connection with Samoa, brought about by a maternal uncle leaving his family and home in Suva in the mid-1930s and making his way to Pago Pago, American Samoa, where he lived for nearly 40 years, marrying twice and producing children.
-I am in touch with a number of my adult cousins who have India and Samoa in their family line to the present day.
-And to those who might think, 'Okay, but that is just a Tutuila connection!', my second aunty, Taufoa, was from Upolu and her remains lie in her village in Samoa.

-Third, as ordinary citizens, my wife Susan and I have had an opportunity to travel (officially in the recent Governor-General role and as tourists before and after) and to enjoy the ambience of a number of Pacific countries: Papua New Guinea, Solomon Islands, Vanuatu, New Caledonia and of course those parts of New Zealand such as Niue, Tokelau and the Cook Islands.
+May I say that I feel comfortable in a Pacific setting because whilst I speak as a New Zealander, my grandparents on both sides were migrant workers who made their way from India to Fiji, a hundred years ago and my parents were born and spent the first part of their lives in that country.
+This has the effect of me having a warmth different from that of a tourist whenever I visit Suva or Nadi, which I have done three times during the last six months.
+Secondly, I have a connection with Samoa brought about by a maternal uncle leaving his family and home in Suva in the middle 1930s and making his way to Pago Pago American Samoa where he lived for nearly 40 years marrying twice and producing children.
+I am in touch with a number of my adult cousins who have India and Samoa in their line to the present day.
+And to those who might think, "Ok. but that is just a Tutuila connection!" my second aunty, Taufoa was from Upolu and her remains lie in her village in Samoa.
+Thirdly, as ordinary citizens, my wife Susan and I have had an opportunity to travel (officially in the recent Governor-General role and as tourists before and after then) and to enjoy the ambience of a number of Pacific countries, Papua New Guinea, Solomon Islands, Vanuatu, New Caledonia, and of course those parts of New Zealand such as Niue, Tokelau and the Cook Islands.

-I acknowledge the topic of discussion to be addressed by the panel is 'Diversity in the Judiciary'.
-This can be categorised alternately as a challenge and a desideratum.
+I acknowledge the topic of discussion to be addressed by the panel "Diversity in the Judiciary".
+It can be categorised alternately as a challenge and a desideratum.

-As a lawyer in Auckland in the 1970s I had the opportunity to act for a great many Pacific Islands clients before the courts, in this country as well as in cases in Fiji and the Cook Islands.
-During my time as a judge, I did not ever sit in a Pacific jurisdiction; I did have responsibility for the New Zealand Judges Orientation programme which, for some five years in my tenure, invited judges from Fiji, Samoa, Tonga and the Solomon Islands to attend its programmes.
-In the time since, I have also acted as a faculty member in several of the
+As a lawyer in Auckland in the 1970s I had the opportunity to act for a great many Pacific Island clients before the Courts in this country as well as in cases in Fiji and the Cook Islands.
+Whilst in my time as a Judge, I did not ever sit in a Pacific jurisdiction; I did have responsibility for the New Zealand Judges Orientation programme which, for some five years in my tenure, invited judges from Fiji, Samoa, Tonga and the Solomons to attend its programmes.
+In the time since, I have also acted as a faculty member in several of the PILON -that is Pacific Islands Law Officers Network - Litigation Skills Programmes.
+That last PILON interest is to continue when that programme next runs in 2013 at a venue to be fixed.